orbitalchicken/Roadmap/README.md

     xed
         sublime-like search bar
         some icons are named and other not, for example, Open, Save and Undo are named, yet Print, Cut and Paste are not.
+        Would like to see a RED warning bar with Xed when in root edit mode as with the former Gedit in 17.3.

     xreader
         should place its menu item in the accessories category instead of office